ajdumanhug/gothacked/README.md

 # gothacked
-List of Philippine-based websites that got hacked
+## List of Philippine-based websites that got hacked

+**Disclaimer: I am not part of any bad hacking groups mentioned in the table below.
+The main purpose of this list is to compile all the compromised websites.**

 | Organization | Website | Cybercriminal | Source | Screenshot | Attack Type | Attack Date |
 | --- | --- | --- | --- | --- | --- | --- |